-- 1. at the time of recognition, the student met the requirements for admission to university, - 2. the knowledge and skills to be credited to studies are equivalent in content and standard to the coursework and assessment they are to replace, and - 3. the criteria for recognition within the framework of accreditation have been assessed.
+- 1. at the time of recognition, the student met the requirements for admission to university and - 2. the knowledge and skills to be credited to studies are equivalent in content and standard to the coursework and assessment they are to replace.

 Knowledge and skills obtained outside of the higher education system may be credited to studies to a maximum of 50 percent of a university study program.
 There must be a careful check to as to whether knowledge and skills obtained outside the higher education system are, in the nature and volume of coursework they replace, equivalent as far as the competencies obtained go.
-When the decision is made, the form in which the competencies were learned must be take into consideration.
-Accreditation is to be carried out according to the guidelines of the relevant authoritiy, the Zentralstelle für Ausländisches Bildungswesen (ZAB), insofar as this is possible.
-The board of examiners will decide on accreditation, upon written application by the student.
+When the decision is made, the form in which the competencies were learned must be taken into consideration.
+Accreditation is to be carried out according to the guidelines of the relevant authority, the Zentralstelle für Ausländisches Bildungswesen (ZAB), insofar as this is possible.
+The examination board will decide on accreditation, upon written application by the student.

 (4) If coursework and assessment are recognized, the grades are to be transferred - insofar as the grading schemes are comparable - and taken into account in the overall grade according to the key to grading set out in § 14.
-If the grading schemes are not comparable, a note is made of a "pass," and in this case the result will not be included in the calculation of module grades or the overall grade and the rules regarding its calculation are applied in the light of this fact.
-Accredited grades may be identified as such in the Transcript of Records.
-In addition, the board of examiners may establish regulations for the conversion of grades given at another institution of higher education, particularly those of a partner university.
+If the grading schemes are not comparable, or if ungraded coursework and assessment is to be accredited, the grade 4.0 (sufficient) is recorded.
+Grades thus accredited may be identified as such in the Transcript of Records.
+In addition, the examination board may establish regulations for the conversion of grades given at another institution of higher education, particularly those of a partner university.